boundedcontext/bounded-context-language-sample/definitions.md

 ### Renaming an environment

-If you're unhappy with the name of the current environment, you can rename is at any time with the following command:
+If you're unhappy with the name of the current environment, you can rename it at any time with the following command:

 	rename environment 'release-0.8.12' to 'release-0.8.13';